mhBrice/thermophilization/ms/revision/ms_revised.md

 enough to test whether warm-adapted temperate species will persist and thrive in these novel assemblages or if boreal species will out-compete them in the long run.
-Therefore, an important question remains: does the current forest thermophilization indicates an ongoing \textcolor{blue}{ecosystem} shift or only a transient dynamic?
+Therefore, an important question remains: does the current forest thermophilization indicates an ongoing **ecosystem** shift or only a transient dynamic?
 Multiple studies suggest a persistence of these novel assemblages.
 For instance, after a century of logging disturbances, temperate species were found to have increased and persisted in forests formerly dominated by conifers [@boucher_logging-induced_2006].
 Furthermore, @frechette_evidence_2013 provided evidence that, during the last interglacial period (6-7°C warmer), the northern limit of the temperate biome was located about 500 km north of its actual limit, suggesting that a northward shift of the ecotone is possible.
-Hence, while climate warming erodes forest resilience by affecting competitive advantages and generating colonization debt, our results demonstrate that moderate disturbances play a major role in promoting regime shift by speeding up the transition from one ecosystem state to another [@johnstone_changing_2016].
+Hence, while climate warming erodes forest resilience by affecting competitive advantages and generating colonization debt, our findings suggest that moderate disturbances play a major role in promoting regime shift by speeding up the transition from one ecosystem state to another.
+Such a conclusion stresses the importance of accounting for the synergistic effect of disturbances and climate change in forest management strategies as well as in models of forest responses to climate change.

-*Persistent changes in
-forest composition may directly affect timber supply, especially in the ecotone where deciduous species replace conifers, and indirectly affect the natural disturbance regime.
-Thus, major modifications to forest management goals will become necessary to maintain ecological functions and processes [@williamson_climate_2009; @daniel_incorporating_2017].
-For instance, to help forest keep pace with climate change, our study suggests that planned selection cutting could be used to reduce competition in certain areas and accelerate species range shifts.
-Such management is however a double-edged sword: it could bridge the gap between current species distributions and their optimal climate niches, but at the same time it could decrease forest diversity by promoting \textcolor{blue}{the migration of a narrow set of disturbance- and warm-adapted} species.
-Hence, a combination of selection cutting and assisted migration might be necessary to maintain diversified forests [@iverson_tree-species_2013].*

-*The frequency and severity of natural disturbances, such as fires, insect outbreaks, droughts and heat waves, are expected to increase in many regions of the world [@seidl_forest_2017; @bergeron_past_2006].
-In the light of our results, this may lead to greater forest compositional changes over the next decades and potentially to permanent ecosystem shifts [@grondin_have_2018].
-However, if disturbances becomes too intense, they could merely promote early-successional pioneer species, thereby impoverishing forest communities.
-Our study focused on the forests of Québec.
-A straightforward avenue to investigate the generality of our findings would be to compare our results with regions that are experiencing different disturbance and climate regimes.
-A natural candidate for such a comparison is western Canada, which, over the last decades, has suffered an unprecedented outbreak of the mountain pine beetle* (*Dendroctonus ponderosae*), *a severe drought (2001-2003) and extreme fire seasons [@michaelian_massive_2011;
-@williamson_climate_2009].
-If our results were to be confirmed, then we will need to rethink current forest management strategies as well as models of forest responses to climate change in order to account for the synergistic effect of disturbances and climate change.*

 \pagebreak